eos/eos/doc/reference/analysis-file-format.rst

 For a correlated multivariate prior, ``descriptions`` contains a single element consisting of a key/value pair.
-The mandatorys key is ``constraint`` and the value is the qualified name of an EOS constraint.
+The mandatory key is ``constraint`` and the value is the qualified name of an EOS constraint.
 The following example illustrates the organisation of a correlated multivariate prior.

 .. code-block:: yaml